 Dr. Watson completed his PhD in Astrophysics and Cosmology and a brief postdoctoral appointment at The Ohio State University in 2006.
 He joined the faculty at Millikin University as an Assistant Professor in the Department of Physics and Astronomy in the fall of 2006.
-He was promoted to Associate Professor in 2012 and became Department Chair in 2013.
+He was promoted to Associate Professor in 2012, became Department Chair in 2013, and was promoted to full Professor in 2018.
 Since Dr. Watson’s arrival, 100% of graduates from the Millikin Physics Program who have applied to graduate school have been accepted, and 100% of all graduates are now either in graduate school or employed.

-Dr. Watson has worked on many aspects of astrophysics and cosmology, including the multi-wavelength (optical, IR, X-ray) evolution of galaxies, AGN and the Star Formation Rate, dark matter, dark energy, gravitational lensing, and stellar evolution.
+Dr. Watson specializes in astrophysics and cosmology, and has published work in several areas, including the multi-wavelength (optical, IR, X-ray) evolution of galaxies, AGN and the Star Formation Rates, dark matter, dark energy, and gravitational lensing.
 Most recently, he has focused exclusively on dark matter research, which has generated many student presentations at regional and national meetings, three publications with over 300 citations, including one with a Millikin student (Nick Polley; 2012), and six invited lectures at international meetings: five in Paris, France (2012-2016) and one in Daejeon, South Korea (2014).

 In recognition of his contributions to interdisciplinary student research, Dr. Watson was named the second John A. Leighty Distinguished Professor of Natural Sciences and Mathematics in 2016 (a two-year appointment) and a Coleman Foundation Fellow in 2016 and 2017, for his entrepreneurial work.